liapassaglia/gcp/demo-healthcare-nlp/README.md

 terraform plan to plan out resource creations. terraform apply to create resources. terraform destroy to destroy resources once you're finished with this example.
-Note: The only resource that will not be deleted will be the de-identified dataset as that one was created via API.
-Make sure to manually delete it at the end.

 Create Cloud Function:
 Follow this guide to create a cloud function (either using GCP console or Cloud Shell)